Staying Power

 Written by Freddie Mercury

-Not very different than the released version.
-The track starts off with the standard intro with Freddie adding, "Let's make contact!"
-There is a guitar solo at around 1:50 by Brian that adds a rock feeling to the track.
+This demo, presumably from Musicland Studio in Munich, is very different than the released version.
+The track starts off with the standard intro with Freddie adding, 'Let's make contact!'
+There is a guitar solo at around 1:50 by Brian that is more in line with the band's live performance of the song.

 Dancer (Album Version) 3:47